A return trip to Col d'Anterne

 Embed this item to access it offline

-A journey in the high meadows with a view on the Mont-Blanc, the crossing of alpine hamlets, the wonder of mountain flowers, a possible observation of Ibex, marmots or large birds of prey and a climax at the spectacular Col d'Anterne, passage in the Barre des Fiz ridge.
+A trail through high altitude meadows with the Mont Blanc on the horizon, passing through mountain pasture hamlets, marvelling at the beauty of the mountain flowers, possibly spotting Ibex, marmots or large birds of prey, and finishing on a high note at the spectacular Col d'Anterne, passing through the Barre des Fiz.

 22 points of interest

-Le Dérochoir is the result of successive landslides.
-The first known and documented dates back to 1471.
-The second and last, at least for the moment, occurred in 1751.
-At the foot of the cliff stands a huge landslide cone which forms an unstable slope.
+The Dérochoir is the product of a series of landslides.
+The first known and documented landslide dates back to 1471.
+The second and last, for the time being, was in 1751.
+At the foot of the cliff is a huge landslide cone that forms an unsteady slope.
+These landslides made it possible to cross the Barre des Fiz.- Peak

 The Griffon Vulture

-This bird lives in colonies of different sizes, the closest of which are located in southern Vercors.
-Especially the young individuals who explore new territories.
-To feed, this bird is also able to cover hundreds of kilometers thanks to its gliding technique, depending on favorable weather conditions. - Fauna
+It is a frequent summer visitor to Haute-Savoie.
+The species is monogamous, in other words couples stay together for life!
+This bird lives in colonies of relatively big colonies, the nearest of which are in the southern Vercors.
+It is mainly the young individuals that explore new territories.
+To feed, this bird is also capable of covering hundreds of kilometres by gliding, provided the weather conditions are favourable. - Fauna

 The Common Raven